Found injured or sick wildlife?

 2) A picture of the animal

-4) Have you have captured & contained the animal already?
+4) Have you captured & contained the animal already?

 HAVE A CRITICAL WILDLIFE EMERGENCY?